danaithb/spkhytta-adminWeb/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Admin Dashboard for Cabin Booking
+spkhytta-adminWeb is a web-based React applictaion  deisigned to manage company cabin bookings.
+This admin interface allows administrators to oversee and manage cabin bookings, as well as view and process user data.
+Tha app intergrates with Nager.Date for holiday awareness.

+1. Requirements:
+- Node.js (recommended versions: 16.0 or later)
+- npm or Yarn
+- Internet Connection (for API calls)

+2. Setup Instructions:
+- Clone the Repository
+- Install denpendencies using:
+* npm install
+* yarn install

+3. Start development server:
+* npm start OR
+* yarn start
+- this will run the app on http://localhost:3000.

-## Available Scripts
+4. Available Scripts

-In the project directory, you can run:
+In the project directory, you can run the following commands:

-### `npm start`
+* npm start:

-Runs the app in the development mode.\
+Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open http://localhost:3000 to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.
 You may also see any lint errors in the console.

-### `npm test`
+* npm test:

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Check out the section about running tests for more information.

-### `npm run build`
+* npm run build:

-Builds the app for production to the `build` folder.\
+Builds the app for production to the build folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+The build is minified, and the filenames include hashes.
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See the section about deployment for more details.

-### `npm run eject`
+* npm run eject

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**
+Note: This is a one-way operation.
+Once you eject, you can't go back!

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
+If you're not satisfied with the build tool and configuration choices, you can eject at any time.
 This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.
+Instead, it will copy all the configuration files and dependencies (Webpack, Babel, ESLint, etc.) into your project so you have full control over them.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
-# spkhytta-adminWeb
+5. Enviroment Configuration:
+Create a .env file in the root directory of the project to store your enviroment-specific variables.
+Note: Make sure to set up your API keys and URLs in the .env file to ensure everything works correctly.

+Troubleshooting:
+API data not loading?
+Verify that the API endpoint is correct and that you have a valid internet connection.
+Check your .env file for proper API key configurations.

+Missing configuration?
+Ensure that your .env file is correctly set up and that the required environment variables are added.

+UI Issues?
+Try clearing your browser cache and refreshing the page.
+Alternatively, stop and restart the development server.

+6. Dependencies
+React: Frontend library for building the UI.

+Axios: For making HTTP requests to the backend API.

+React Router: For handling routing between pages.

+Nager.Date API: For holiday data integration.